Family support during COVID-19

 The Family and Community Engagement (FACE) department has gathered some resources to support our families as we work together to navigate the 2020-21 school year and the changes caused by COVID-19.

 FACE is here for you

 The Family and Community Engagement Department is here to encourage our families.
 Join us for our monthly Parent University chats over family support topics.
-The events will be offered monthly in English on Tuesdays and in Spanish on Thursdays at 7 p.m.
+The events will be offered monthly in English on Tuesdays, Spanish on Thursdays at 7 p.m., and Vietnamese the following Friday.
 The next dates are:

 Setting up routines for learning at home is important.
 Check out these sample schedules for ideas.